LUCIER / GRYGAR

 Every month we are inviting you to a cycle of sessions named COOKING MUSIC / CONFRONTATION.
 You can look forward to a series of listening shows based on the confrontation of the New York and Czech music scene in contemporary contexts.

-Two approaches to composing in real time without notes, scores, artists.
-Brain Wave Music by American composer Alvin Lucier and Czech artist and composer Milan Grygar.
+Two approaches to composing in real time without notes, scores, performers.
+Brainwave music performed by American composer Alvin Lucier and music of everyday objects and mechanical toys by Czech artist and composer Milan Grygar.

 Alvin Lucier was born in 1931 in Nashua, New Hampshire.
 He was educated in Nashua public and parochial schools, the Portsmouth Abbey School, Yale, and Brandeis and spent two years in Rome on a Fulbright Scholarship.
 From 1962 to 1970 he taught at Brandeis, where he conducted the Brandeis University Chamber Chorus, which devoted much of its time to the performance of new music.
 In 1966, along with Robert Ashley, David Behrman and Gordon Mumma, he co-founded the Sonic Arts Union.
 From 1968 to 2011 he taught at Wesleyan University where he was John Spencer Camp Professor of Music.